VGRO is one of the best growth ETFs in Canada.

 Also, we saw that VGRO is globally diversified across multiple asset types and markets.
 If you are looking at growth ETFs alone, you might also want to consider ETFs like ZSP or VFV which actively tracks the US S&P 500 Index.
 ZSP especially is extremely volatile and the returns since inception are very good.

 If you like the content of this article, please share it on social media and help spread the word.
 Also, don’t forget to let me know your thoughts and comments in the comment box below.
-That’s all for now.
-Stay healthy and safe.
-Bye now!
+Thanks for reading!

 Top 10 Popular Posts Of All Time